Ecofin Global Utilities & Infrastructure Trust Plc (EGL.L) (LON:EGL) Shares Gap Up to $178.50

-Shares of Ecofin Global Utilities & Infrastructure Trust Plc (EGL.L) (LON:EGL) gapped up prior to trading on Tuesday .
+Ecofin Global Utilities & Infrastructure Trust Plc (EGL.L) (LON:EGL) shares gapped up prior to trading on Tuesday .
 The stock had previously closed at $178.50, but opened at $187.50.
-Ecofin Global Utilities & Infrastructure Trust Plc (EGL.L) shares last traded at $185.34, with a volume of 97,628 shares.
+Ecofin Global Utilities & Infrastructure Trust Plc (EGL.L) shares last traded at $185.34, with a volume of 97,628 shares trading hands.

 The firm also recently disclosed a dividend, which was paid on Monday, November 30th.
-Investors of record on Thursday, October 29th were issued a GBX 1.65 ($0.02) dividend.
-The ex-dividend date was Thursday, October 29th.
-This represents a yield of 0.94%.
-Ecofin Global Utilities & Infrastructure Trust Plc (EGL.L)’s dividend payout ratio (DPR) is presently -7,000.00%.
+Stockholders of record on Thursday, October 29th were given a GBX 1.65 ($0.02) dividend.
+The ex-dividend date of this dividend was Thursday, October 29th.
+This represents a dividend yield of 0.94%.
+Ecofin Global Utilities & Infrastructure Trust Plc (EGL.L)’s dividend payout ratio is -7,000.00%.

 About Ecofin Global Utilities & Infrastructure Trust Plc (EGL.L) (LON:EGL)